 - Think about succession.
 If a family member or manager might rise to the job, begin training them now.
 No matter to whom the owner intends to transfer ownership, they must ensure the team is well-trained from the top to the bottom, so that they can run the company after the sale.
 This may open up potential buyers in the form of employees and managers.
 It also makes the company a much more attractive target.

-- Weigh broker options.
-A sale is more likely to be successful with an experienced broker on the team.
-Owners must interview several broker options, treating them just like any other interviewee.
-This includes Asking what the broker sees as key value drivers for your business, and discussing with them the marketing strategies they think will use with the company.
-A broker can greatly increase the total value of the sale.
-But brokers are not interchangeable.
-All businesses need a truly skilled, highly experienced broker who knows their industry niche.
+- Weigh Investment Banker options.
+A sale is more likely to be successful with an experienced Investment Banker on the team.
+Owners should ask what the banker sees as key value drivers for their business, and discussing with them the marketing strategies they think will use with the company.
+An Investment Banker can greatly increase the total value of the sale.
+All businesses need a truly skilled, highly experienced advisor working on their behalf.

 - Pre-qualify buyers.
 The most successful sales processes are highly competitive.
 Owners should ideally be working with more than one buyer.
 No matter how many buyers an owner reaches out to, they must ensure they are qualified, and not mere window shoppers.
 Owners must also confirm that the buyer can access appropriate funding, and make certain they understand their role in the financing.
 Banks often require sellers to provide some financing.
 If this is the path an owner takes, it is especially important to ensure the buyer can honor their commitments.
 Owners mustn’t stop with financial vetting, though.
 They must also ensure the buyer has the right qualifications to run the business, and that they are serious about seeing the sale through to completion.